-There are three proposed algorithms to minimize the transmission cost.
-We show the applicability of enough set and required set to wireless sensor networks.
+There are three proposed algorithms to minimize the

+transmission cost.
+We show the applicability of sufficient set and necessary set to wireless sensor networks in treestructured network topologies.
 There are several top-k query semantics and solutions proposed recently, including U-Topk and UkRanks in PT-Topk in PK-Topk in expected rank in and so on.
-A common way to process probabilistic top-k queries by fuzzy approach is to first sort all tuples based on the fuzzy values, which can be determined by the minimum and maximum of ranges of attributes.
-After then process tuples in the sorted order to compute the final answer set.

-But when we are aiming for optimizing the transmission bandwidth, then it require a number of iterations of computation and communication, that will leads to a large amount of communication overhead and resulting in long latency.
-As argued this is not desirable for many distributed applications, e.g., network monitoring, that require the queries to be answered in a good response time, with minimized energy consumption.
+A common way to process probabilistic top-k queries is to first sort all tuples based on the scoring attribute, and then process tuples in the sorted order to compute the final answer set.
+Nevertheless, while focusing on optimizing the transmission bandwidth, the proposed techniques require numerous iterations of computation and communication, introducing tremendous communication overhead and resulting in long latency.
+As argued in this is not desirable for many distributed applications, e.g., network monitoring, that require the queries to be answered in a good response time, with a minimized energy consumption.
 In this paper, we aim at developing energy efficient algorithms optimized for fixed rounds of communications.
-In this paper, we explore the problem of processing probabilistic top-k queries in distributes wireless sensor network.
+In this paper, we explore the problem of processing probabilistic top-k queries in distributes wireless sensor network having tree topology.
 Here, we first use an environmental monitoring application of wireless sensor network to introduce some basics of probabilistic databases.
 Due to sensing impression and environment interfaces, the sensor readings are usually noisy.
 An extensive performance evaluation is conducted to compare the proposed algorithms along with two baseline approaches.
-Experimental result validates our ideas and shows that the proposed algorithms reduce data transmissions significantly without taking excessive rounds of communications.
+Experimental result validates our ideas and shows that the proposed algorithms reduce data transmissions significantly without incurring excessive rounds of communications.